wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.2.1 =
+* [Note] If you're upgrading from a version prior to 4.0, please upgrade to version 4.0 first.
+To simplify our codebase, we removed all the upgrade scripts to support versions prior to 4.0.
+* [New] Say hi to your new charts: search terms (total and unique per day or even hour), outbound links, users.
+If you can't see the new charts, don't forget to give the No Panic button a try.
+* [Update] We are dropping old unused columns from the main table: ip_temp, other_ip_temp, ip_num, other_ip_num.
+Please make sure you have a backup, in case you need those columns for other custom purposes.
+* [Fix] Some users were seeing "ghost reports" in their admin screens.
+A residue from Halloween, we assume.
+* [Fix] Our "loading" animated icon was not being displayed correctly on refresh.
+* [Fix] Chart legend was not being displayed as expected.

 = 4.2.0.1 =
 * [Fix] The Access Log report was not displaying referrers and other critical information.